MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/ibmcloud/mobilefirst-server-on-kubernetes-using-helm/index.md

   2. Unable to pull images while deploying the Helm chart - `Failed to pull image, Error: ErrImagePull`

-   - To resolve the issue, create a pull secret and provide this secret name under the input field `pullSecret` of the values.yaml file.
+  - Make sure the image pullSecret has been added to the values.yaml before helm deployment.
+If image pull secret doesn't exist, create a pull secret and assign it to `image.pullSecret` in the *values.yaml* file.

  Example for creating a pull secret:

   ```bash
  kubectl create secret docker-registry iks-secret-name --docker-server=us.icr.io --docker-username=iamapikey --docker-password=Your_IBM_Cloud_API_key --docker-email=your_email_id
   ```

   > Note: Keep the value of `--docker-username=iamapikey` as it is, if you are using the IBM Cloud API key for authentication.